kubicorn/kubicorn/docs/_documentation/semver.md

 ## Updating major releases

 When `kubicorn` decides to release a new major version we will include documentation that explains all backwards compatibility breaks.
-The documentation wil also provider recommended ways to upgrade your environment to the new version of `kubicorn`.
+The documentation will also provide recommended ways to upgrade your environment to the new version of `kubicorn`.
 Major updates don't have backwards compatibility by default.
 A major release can be released without breaking backwards compatibility.